ro922/SU_third_year/README.md

 ## Project Abstract:
- A simple page that makes it easy for a third-year student at Sinai University to access his study materials easily.
- It has a dashboard with information about the student and can be accessed by clicking on the SU logo.
+ A simple page that makes it easy for a third-year student at Sinai University to access his study materials easily,can be accessed by clicking on the SU logo, It has a dashboard with information about the student and Page to communicate with the professor.
 ## link:
 https://github.com/ro922/SU_third_year/tree/main
 ## Requirements: